-Students taking degree, diploma, or technical certificate course work pay an activity (\$35) and insurance fee (\$4) each semester which provides them with accident insurance and funds projects of the Student Activities Board.
+Students taking degree, diploma, or technical certificate course work pay an activity (\$45) and insurance fee (\$6) each semester which provides them with accident insurance and funds projects of the Student Activities Board.
+Due to the COVID-19 pandemic and all instruction moving online, the activity and insurance fee will be waived for Summer Semester 2020.